Office of the First Minister and deputy First Minister

 Welcome to the Home Page of the Committee for the Office of the First Minister and deputy First Minister.
 The Committee was established to advise and assist the First Minister, the Rt Hon Peter D Robinson MLA and the deputy First Minister, Martin McGuinness MLA, on matters within their responsibilities as Ministers.
 The Committee undertakes a scrutiny, policy development and consultation role with respect to the Office of the First Minister and deputy First Minister and plays a key role in the consideration and development of legislation.
 The Committee Chairperson is Mr Mike Nesbitt.

 Here you will find information about the Committee membership and the work of the Committee.

-The Committee for the Office of the First Minister and deputy First Minister will meet on Monday 2 March 2015 at 1:30 pm in Room 21, Parliament Buildings when the Committee will consider, in closed session, further matters relating to the draft legislation to create a Northern Ireland Public Service Ombudsperson.
-The Committee will then consider its European priorities for 2015 in open session.
+The Committee for the Office of the First Minister and deputy First Minister will next meet on Monday 27 April, 2015 at 12.15 pm in Room 30, Parliament

 Forthcoming business will be published in the Business Diary.

 Strategic Priorities 2014/15Legislation